mdippery/usaidwat-next/README.md

 There are many more commands available; run `usaidwat -h` to see a complete listing.

-OpenAI Setup
+Claude Setup
 ------------

-The `summary` command sends a Redditor's comment history to OpenAI for summarization, as well as tone and sentiment analysis:
+The `summary` command sends a Redditor's comment history to Claude for summarization, as well as tone and sentiment analysis:

     $ usaidwat summary mipadi

-To use this feature, you must have access to OpenAI's API.
+To use this feature, you must have access to the Claude API.

 To enable access:

-1. Set up an [OpenAI API account].
+1. Set up a [Claude API account].
 2. Generate an [API key].
 3. Copy and paste the generated key.
-4. Store the generated key in your shell's `$OPENAI_API_KEY` environment variable.
+4. Store the generated key in your shell's `$CLAUDE_API_KEY` environment variable.
 Follow your shell's procedure for configuring environment variables, but generally this involves running

-       $ export OPENAI_API_KEY='copied api key'
+       $ export CLAUDE_API_KEY='copied api key'

    In your shell session or in your shell's configuration ("rc") file (e.g., `~/.bashrc` or `~/.zshrc`).

-**You are responsible for the costs of your use of OpenAI's API!**
+**You are responsible for the costs of your use of the Claude API!**

-By default, `usaidwat summary` will use the cheapest OpenAI model available;
+By default, `usaidwat summary` will use the cheapest Claude model available;
 see `usaidwat summary -h` for other options.

-**usaidwat** currently only works with OpenAI, although more providers may be enabled in the future.
+**usaidwat** currently only works with Claude, although more providers may be enabled in the future.

 Testing